planetscale/docs/content/faq/five.md

 ---
-question: Why should I use PlanetScale Database-as-a-Service?
+question: Why should I use PlanetScale Cloud Database?
 order: 5
 ---